xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Best:
     - Training error: 0.5%
     - Test error: 1%
-  - These Assumptions came from that human has 0% error.
+  - All this is under the assumption that the base error is quite small and that your training and your dev sets are drawn from the same distribution. so the optimal error, sometimes called base error is nearly 0%.
 If the problem isn't like that you'll need to use human error as baseline.
+  - Generally, by looking at your training set error you can get a sense of how well you are fitting, at least the training data, and so that tells you if you have a bias problem.
+And then looking at how much higher your error goes, when you go from the training set to the dev set, that should give you a sense of how bad is the variance problem.
+  - In deep learning we don't say bias variance trade off because sometimes you have both high variance and high bias, and sometimes you have neither.

 ### Basic Recipe for Machine Learning

-- If your algorithm has a high bias:
+- If your algorithm has a high bias, look at the training set performance:
   - Try to make your NN bigger (size of hidden units, number of layers)
   - Try a different model that is suitable for your data.
   - Try to run it longer.
   - Different (advanced) optimization algorithms.

+- Try a bigger network will always help, others may not help but never hurt.
+Try them to get a best fitting on training set at least.
+Then look at variance.
-- If your algorithm has a high variance:
+- If your algorithm has a high variance, look at dev performance:
-  - More data.
+  - More data always help but may not possible.
-  - Try regularization.
+  - Try regularization to reduce overfitting.
   - Try a different model that is suitable for your data.
 - You should try the previous two points until you have a low bias and low variance.
+- Being clear on how much of a bias problem or variance problem or both can help you focus on selecting the most useful things to try.
-- In the older days before deep learning, there was a "Bias/variance tradeoff".
-But because now you have more options/tools for solving the bias and variance problem its really helpful to use deep learning.
+- In the older days before deep learning, there was a "Bias/variance tradeoff", get a better variance may get a worse bias.
+But because now you have more options/tools for solving the bias and variance problem together, like getting more data pretty much always reduces your variance and doesn't hurt your bias much.
+This has been one of the big reasons that deep learning has been so useful for supervised learning
 - Training a bigger neural network never hurts.
+And the main cost of training a neural network that's too big is just computational time, so long as you're regularizing.

 ### Regularization

-- Adding regularization to NN will help it reduce variance (overfitting)
+- Adding regularization to NN will help it reduce variance (overfitting), there is a little bit of a bias variance tradeoff when you use regularization.
+It might increase the bias a little bit, although often not too much if you have a huge enough network.
 - L1 matrix norm:
   - `||W|| = Sum(|w[i,j]|)  # sum of absolute values of all w`
-- L2 matrix norm because of arcane technical math reasons is called Frobenius norm:
+- L2 matrix norm:
   - `||W||^2 = Sum(|w[i,j]|^2)	# sum of all w squared`
   - Also can be calculated as `||W||^2 = W.T * W if W is a vector`
 - Regularization for logistic regression:
   - The normal cost function that we want to minimize is: `J(w,b) = (1/m) * Sum(L(y(i),y'(i)))`
   - The L2 regularization version: `J(w,b) = (1/m) * Sum(L(y(i),y'(i))) + (lambda/2m) * Sum(|w[i]|^2)`
   - The L1 regularization version: `J(w,b) = (1/m) * Sum(L(y(i),y'(i))) + (lambda/2m) * Sum(|w[i]|)`
-  - The L1 regularization version makes a lot of w values become zeros, which makes the model size smaller.
+  - The L1 regularization version makes a lot of w values become zeros, which makes the model size smaller, but in practice this won't make too much difference.
   - L2 regularization is being used much more often.
-  - `lambda` here is the regularization parameter (hyperparameter)
+  - `lambda` here is the regularization parameter (a hyperparameter), in Python, `lambda` is a keyword, so we use `lambd` instead.
+  - we only add L2 norm w but not L2 norm b because b is only one parameter, but w is much higher dimension parameters.
+Add b won't make any difference.
 - Regularization for NN:
+  - Because of arcane technical math reasons the L2 Norm is called Frobenius norm
   - The normal cost function that we want to minimize is:
     `J(W1,b1...,WL,bL) = (1/m) * Sum(L(y(i),y'(i)))`